 Step 4: Check Your Power Steering Fluid

-Mechanics also check your power steering fluid to see if it needs a top off.
+ASE-certified technicians also check your power steering fluid to see if it needs a top off.
 Steering fluid transfers power to the hydraulic systems your vehicle uses to make turning the steering wheel a cinch—without it, you’d need to hit the gym every day to be able to turn a corner.
-As with your antifreeze, mechanics check your levels and top them up.
+As with your antifreeze, technicians check your levels and top them up.

 Step 5: Check Your Brake Fluid